teonbrooks/teonbrooks/src/lib/content/about/brooks_bio.md

 Recently, Dr. Brooks led the Research and Development team at [Aimlabs](https://aimlabs.com), the makers of [Aim Lab](https://aimlab.gg), a first-person-shooter aim trainer.
 Prior to Aimlabs, Dr. Brooks worked primarily as a senior product data scientist at Mozilla.

-He tweets at [@teonbrooks](https://twitter.com/teonbrooks) and toots at [@teon](https://data-folks.masto.host/@teon).
+He skeets at [@teonbrooks.com](https://bsky.app/profile/teonbrooks.com) and toots at [@teon](https://data-folks.masto.host/@teon).

 ## Short Bio

-> Here's a summarized version of my bio.
+> *Here's a summarized version of my bio.*

-Teon L. Brooks Ph.D is the co-founder and director of Gotham Data Clinic ([GDC](https://gothamdataclinic.org)).
-Prior to GDC, Teon led the Research and Development team at [Aimlabs](https://aimlabs.com), the makers of [Aim Lab](https://aimlab.gg), a FPS aim trainer.
-Dr. Brooks has extensive expertise in product data science and research methods; he was a senior data scientist at Mozilla.
+Teon L. Brooks Ph.D is a staff data scientist for [Mozilla](https://mozilla.org) and the co-founder of Gotham Data Clinic ([GDC](https://gothamdataclinic.org)).
+Dr. Brooks has extensive expertise in product data science, experimental design, and research methodology.
 His research background in psycholinguistics, cognitive science, and machine learning.
-He tweets at [@teonbrooks](https://twitter.com/teonbrooks) and toots at [@teon](https://data-folks.masto.host/@teon).
+He skeets at [@teonbrooks.com](https://bsky.app/profile/teonbrooks.com) and toots at [@teon](https://data-folks.masto.host/@teon).